getdrunkonmovies-com/TS3AudioBot_docker/README.md

 docker run --name ts3audiobot -d -v $(pwd)/data:/data ancieque/ts3audiobot:0.11.0
 ```

+Note: The youtube-dl location inside the image is `/usr/local/bin/youtube-dl`

 ## Building

 To build the docker image with all the defaults, run: